-- a) When entering the pits a driver may pass another car remaining on the track after he has reached the first safety car line. - b) When leaving the pits a driver may overtake, or be overtaken by, another car on the track before he reaches the second safety car line. - c) Whilst in the pit entry, pit lane or pit exit a driver may overtake another car which is also in one of these three areas. - d) If any car slows with an obvious problem. - 41.6 When the clerk of the course decides it is safe to end the FCY procedure, the message "FCY ENDING" will be displayed on the official messaging system and, at any time between 10 and 15 seconds later, yellow flags and "FCY" boards will be replaced by green flags, and drivers may continue racing immediately.
-After 30 seconds the green flags will be withdrawn. - The stewards may impose either of the penalties under Article 15.3a), b), c) or d) on any driver who, in their view, failed to comply as required by the above. - 41.8 Each lap completed whilst the FCY procedure is in use will be counted as a race lap.
+- a) When entering the pits a driver may pass another car remaining on the track after he has reached the first safety car line. - b) When leaving the pits a driver may overtake, or be overtaken by, another car on the track before he reaches the second safety car line. - c) Whilst in the pit entry, pit lane or pit exit a driver may overtake another car which is also in one of these three areas. - d) If any car slows with an obvious problem. - 41.7 When the clerk of the course decides it is safe to end the VSC procedure the message "VSC ENDING" will be sent to all teams via the official messaging system and, at any time between 10 and 15 seconds later, "VSC" on the FIA light panels will change to green, and drivers may continue the session or continue racing immediately.
+After 30 seconds the green lights will be extinguished. - 41.8 Each lap completed whist the VSC procedure is in use during a race will be counted as a race lap.